Department of Engineering / Postgraduates / Postgraduate courses

 Centres for Doctoral Training (CDTs)

-There are eleven Centres for Doctoral Training (CDTs) associated with the Department of Engineering.
+There are eight Centres for Doctoral Training (CDTs) associated with the Department of Engineering.
 Students on these programmes follow a four year course - one foundation year and then three years of research towards the PhD degree.
 During the first year, students follow a taught programme designed to prepare them for further study and research.
 In most cases, this foundation year leads to the award of a Masters degree (MRes or MPhil).
 Students that have successfully passed the first year will continue on to the PhD degree, either within the department of Engineering, or with a collaborating department or institution.
 A key feature of the CDTs is the financial support available.
 If eligible, students may be provided with funding to cover their fees and maintenance for the duration of the course.

 Our CDTs were developed in collaboration with other research institutions and/or industry partners, and are funded by the EPSRC (Engineering and Physical Sciences Research Council).
 Centres run with interdisciplinary themes, fostering collaborations across departments, institutions and with industry, enabling students to develop both their cross-discipline skillset and their PhD project research themes in a novel and innovative way.
 For many students, they will have the chance to develop connections within the academic and work environments that will shape their future careers.